TalesM/orcamento/README.md

 	error message and revert the operation.
 It is robust as you can continue working without restart the program but I know it is really bad UX and I will punish myself in honour to front-end gods.
-- Lack of a explicit save feature.
+- ~~Lack of a explicit save feature.
 All your changes are saved automatically (and, in general, immediately) and the user have no feedback or control.
-	I plan to solve this ASAP as it may scare people.
+	I plan to solve this ASAP as it may scare people.~~<ins>Solved on v0.2!</ins>

 Goals
 -----